paytonanders/COMM-418/Final.Project.md

 However, MPD’s forceful policing is not a new concern, and neither is the strained relationship between law enforcement and the community.

-According to its <a href="https://mpdc.dc.gov/page/reporting-use-force-summary-data#:~:text=The%20Metropolitan%20Police%20Department%20%28MPD%29%20releases%20annual,is%20reasonable%20and%20proportional%20to%20the%20threat">website</a>, MPD began publishing its use-of-force data in 2020 to increase transparency.
+According to its <a href="https://mpdc.dc.gov/page/reporting-use-force-summary-data#:~:text=The%20Metropolitan%20Police%20Department%20%28MPD%29%20releases%20annual,is%20reasonable%20and%20proportional%20to%20the%20threat">website</a>, MPD began publishing its use-of-force data in 2020 to increase transparency and "maintain public trust."
 At this time, the <a href="https://www.npr.org/sections/trial-over-killing-of-george-floyd/2021/04/20/987777911/court-says-jury-has-reached-verdict-in-derek-chauvins-murder-trial">murder</a> of George Floyd, an unarmed Black man, also mobilized a national movement to defund police.
 In D.C., Trump considered taking control of MPD, but Mayor Muriel Bowser and other local leaders convinced him that it would only increase tensions.

 <img width="672" height="337" alt="Screenshot 2026-04-13 at 12 41 26 PM" src="https://github.com/user-attachments/assets/327dc22d-54a4-4e06-8220-605437244f8c" />